dotnet/roslyn/docs/features/string-literals-data-section.md

 The feature is currently implemented only for C#, not VB.

+> [!WARNING]
+> This feature is currently experimental and can be changed or removed at any time.

 ## Configuration

 The feature flag can take a non-negative integer threshold.
-Only string literals whose length is over the threshold are emitted using the utf8 encoding strategy.
+Only string literals whose length (number of characters, not bytes) is over the threshold are emitted using the utf8 encoding strategy.
-By default, the threshold is 100.
+If the flag is set, but no value is specified, the threshold defaults to 100.
 Specifying 0 means all string literals are considered for the feature.
-Specifying `off` turns off the feature (this is the default).
+Specifying `off` as the value turns the feature off (this is the default).

-The feature flag can be specified on the command line like `/features:data-section-string-literals` or `/features:data-section-string-literals=20`, or in a project file in a `<PropertyGroup>` like `<Features>$(Features);data-section-string-literals</Features>` or `<Features>$(Features);data-section-string-literals=20</Features>`.
+The feature flag can be specified on the command line like `/features:experimental-data-section-string-literals` or `/features:experimental-data-section-string-literals=20`, or in a project file in a `<PropertyGroup>` like `<Features>$(Features);experimental-data-section-string-literals</Features>` or `<Features>$(Features);experimental-data-section-string-literals=20</Features>`.

 ## Eligible string literals